Jill O'Sullivan: Career

-O'Sullivan moved to London in 2005 to pursue a masters degree in Sociology, completing her studies in Glasgow in 2007, where she soon after formed Sparrow and the Workshop with Nick Packer and Gregor Donaldson.
+O'Sullivan moved to London in 2005 to pursue a master's degree in sociology, completing her studies in Glasgow in 2007, where she soon after formed Sparrow and the Workshop with Nick Packer and Gregor Donaldson.
 The trio were signed to a label, Distiller Records, and released two EP's and three albums over the course of 6 years.
 After releasing their third album, Murderopolis, in 2013, the band took a break and O'Sullivan formed an alt pop duo with Jenny Reeve and, with the help of drummer Johnny Scott, released the album Fly, Invisible Hero in 2017.
 O'Sullivan's latest project, Jill Lorean, is a collaboration between O'Sullivan and musician/producer Andy Monaghan and drummer Peter Kelly and has so far resulted in one 6-track EP, Not Your First (2020), and a full album, This Rock (2022).

 O'Sullivan has also released a collaborative album with renowned musicians Alasdair Roberts, Alex Neilson and Bonnie "Prince" Billy under the moniker Three Queens in Mourning (2020).
 In addition, she collaborated with Sean Cumming (John Knox Sex Club) on storytelling project Do the Gods Speak Esperanto, released in 2017.
 Over the years O'Sullivan has also worked with Scott Hutchison, Emma Pollock and James Yorkston amongst others, and toured with the likes of The Pogues and The Brian Jonestown Massacre.
 O'Sullivan has been playlisted on BBC6 Music, BBC Radio 1 and FM4, and has partaken in sessions for Lauren Laverne, Marc Riley and Maida Vale.
 She has performed at various festivals, including Glastonbury, Bestival, Hop Farm Festival, End of the Road, Green Man, London Calling and T in the Park.